 The EOS M5 is the most enthusiast-focused mirrorless camera we’ve seen from Canon today, with numerous body-mounted controls.
 As we’ve noticed on additional EOS mirrorless cameras the shutter button is certainly ringed by a front side control dial, while there’s an exposure payment dial at the rear (similar to that seen on the likes of the Fuji X-T2).

 Taking inspiration, though, from Canon’s range of G-series enthusiast compacts may be the addition of a Dial Func. button, which is efficiently a control dial with an additional button in the center.

-Whereas Canon DSLRs with top-plate LCDs have four buttons dotted along the very best for access to ISO, WB, etc, on the M5 you simply have to press this central switch, which will then enable you to toggle through the settings (White Balance, ISO, Metering mode, AF mode, and Travel mode), and select one by pressing the key again.
+Although Canon DSLRs with top-plate LCDs have four buttons dotted along with the best for ISO, WB, etc. control, you simply have to press this central switch on the M5, which will then allow you to switch through the settings (White Balance, ISO, Metering, AF, and Travel mode) and choose one again by pressing the key.

 Canon EOS M50: Autofocus

 While we’ve mentioned, Canon’s original EOS M got quite a kicking for its sluggish AF overall performance.
 There was no issue with its accuracy; the problem was with the time it took to lock onto subjects, and it wasn’t anywhere near as snappy as its rivals.
 Factors have improved since then with the M3 and M10, and the M5 things take factors up a sizeable notch.

 The camera uses Canon’s newest Dual Pixel CMOS AF system, in which all the pixels on the surface of the sensor are made up of two different photodiodes, which are read separately for phase-detection AF, and together for imaging.